Counselling & Psychotherapy

 Taking the first step

-If you would like to talk, I offer a consultation where we can discuss what is bringing you to therapy, answer any questions you have, and explore whether working together feels like a good fit.
+I offer a free 15-minute consultation where we can talk about what is bringing you to therapy, answer any questions you have, and explore whether working together feels like a good fit.

 You don't have to have everything figured out before reaching out.

-Laurel Swenson is a Registered Clinical Counsellor (RCC) providing counselling and psychotherapy in Vancouver and online.
+Laurel Swenson is a Registered Clinical Counsellor (RCC) providing counselling and psychotherapy in Vancouver, with both in-person and online appointments available.